sjsj0/Distributed-System---HyDFS/README.md

 # Hybrid Distributed File System (HyDFS)

 ## Overview
-hydfs-g33 is a hybrid distributed file system (HyDFS) and key-value store inspired by ideas from Cassandra (consistent-hash ring + replication) and HDFS (chunked storage with manifests).
+HyDFS is a hybrid distributed file system (HyDFS) and key-value store inspired by ideas from Cassandra (consistent-hash ring + replication) and HDFS (chunked storage with manifests).
 The implementation is in Go and is intended to run across multiple VMs.
 The project combines two coordinated subsystems:

 - A membership and failure-detection subsystem that provides dynamic group membership, protocol switching, and an HTTP admin interface.
 - A HyDFS storage and routing subsystem that stores logical files as manifests + chunked data, uses a consistent-hash ring for replica placement, and performs re-replication and GC when the ring changes.